ETS-Android3/fabflix-movie-web-database/README.md

   - #### Overview:

-    A movie database that offers searching through movies as well as showing movie details such as associated actors, directors, and publishing date
+    A movie database that offers searching through movies as well as showing movie details such as associated actors, directors, and publishing date.

     **Technical Features:**